vinodkd/guts/src/book/01_size.md

 ... the marble run!
 It does everything we would like our physical analog of code to do and then some.
 It has the standard blocks that link together obviously (which is a slight difference - that the connectors are fixed to the blocks); but it also has "source" and "sink" pieces, pieces that change direction (not all of which are logically important) and even pieces that have some built-in logic.
 If you look closely you'll find that one of the purple pieces is a simple flip-flop (aka `IF`)- it sends successive marbles down alternate paths.

-So its seems that the marble run is indeed a good choice as our physical analog for code.
-We will use it only as a mental model in our theory forming activity, but there __are__ [real world marble runs that have been created to do actual computations](http://www.hackerspace.lu/2012/01/21/marble-adder/); so its certainly an apt choice.
+So it seems that the marble run is indeed a good choice as our physical analog for code.
+We will use it only as a mental model in our theory forming activity, but there __are__ [real world marble runs that have been created to do actual computations](http://www.hackerspace.lu/2012/01/21/marble-adder/); so it's certainly an apt choice.

-Ok, enough fun.Let's try the final operation ...
+Ok, enough fun.
+Let's try the final operation ...

 ### Iteration